 Coat genetics are an amazing thing.
 And while our feline’s big cat cousins will have spots, it’s rare to see a cat with spots.
 And you’ll never see a wildcat with socks, either!
 (Bengal cats are the only cats which can have rosette markings like their big cat cousins, and that’s thanks to the Asian Leopard DNA in their lineage.)

-The distinctive markings that are unique to each cat begin while the cat is still an embryo.
+The distinctive markings that are unique to each cat begin while the cat is still just an embryo cooking in their mama’s oven.

 When it comes to cats, the possibilities of pigmentation are truly endless.
 And while many cats will have the white markings in specific regions of their body, some cats, like cow cats, will have the genes that control white coat markings travel further all across their body.